cynthialmy/cynthialmy.github.io/_posts/2024-01-02-procurement-ai.md

 ### Pilot Execution

-We focused on VGS for the Proof of Value (PoV) due to data quality challenges.
+I focused on VGS for the Proof of Value (PoV) due to data quality challenges.
 The pilot involved:

 1. **Data Extraction:** Extracting data from VGS for analysis.
 2. **User Testing:** Engaging 8 users from the procurement department to interact with the Gen AI tool.